erik/lastcast/README.rst

 .. code-block:: bash

-    Sep 01 13:52:07 angel lastcast[13546]: RuntimeError: Click will abort further execution because Python 3 was configured to use ASCII as encoding for the environment.
-Consult http:
+    RuntimeError: Click will abort further execution because Python 3 was configured to use ASCII as encoding for the environment.

-    Sep 01 13:52:07 angel lastcast[13546]: This system supports the C.UTF-8 locale which is recommended.
+    This system supports the C.UTF-8 locale which is recommended.
-    Sep 01 13:52:07 angel lastcast[13546]: You might be able to resolve your issue by exporting the Sep 01 13:52:07 angel lastcast[13546]: following environment variables:
+    You might be able to resolve your issue by exporting the following environment variables:

-    Sep 01 13:52:07 angel lastcast[13546]:     export LC_ALL=C.UTF-8
+    export LC_ALL=C.UTF-8
-    Sep 01 13:52:07 angel lastcast[13546]:     export LANG=C.UTF-8
+    export LANG=C.UTF-8

 modify the ``lastcast.service`` file you created in the previous section as by adding the following to the ``[Service]`` section